AFNANAHMEDo/heart-disease-risk-analysis/README.md

-# ❤️ Heart Disease Risk Analysis
+Heart Disease Risk Analysis

-A machine learning project that analyzes patient health data to predict the likelihood of heart disease.
-This project uses the Cleveland Heart Disease dataset from the UCI Machine Learning Repository and compares multiple classification algorithms to identify the best-performing model.
+Heart disease risk analysis is done using patient health information.
+It makes use of the Cleveland Heart Disease dataset available on the UCI Machine Learning Repository.
+Several classification techniques have been tried to determine the best performing one.

----

-## 📌 Project Overview
+Project Overview

-Heart disease is one of the leading causes of death worldwide.
-Early prediction can help doctors make informed decisions and improve patient care.
+Heart disease is one of the leading causes of mortality all over the world.
+Early prediction of heart disease improves decision-making for doctors.

-In this project, I performed a complete machine learning workflow, including:
+I have done a complete machine learning process in this project that included:

-- Data cleaning and preprocessing
+- Data cleaning and pre-processing
 - Exploratory Data Analysis (EDA)
-- Feature engineering
+- Feature Engineering
-- Training multiple machine learning models
+- Training of various machine learning models
-- Model evaluation and comparison
+- Model Evaluation
-- Final model selection
+- Selection of the best performing model

----

-## 📂 Dataset
+Dataset

-- **Dataset:** UCI Cleveland Heart Disease Dataset
+- Name of Dataset: UCI Cleveland Heart Disease Dataset
-- **Records:** 303 patients
+- Total number of records: 303
-- **Features:** 13 clinical attributes
+- Number of features: 13 clinical attributes
-- **Target:** Presence or absence of heart disease

-The dataset contains patient information such as:
+- Target variable: Heart disease presence

+Features include:
-- Age
+- Patient age
-- Sex
+- Patient sex
-- Chest pain type
+- Type of chest pain
 - Resting blood pressure
-- Cholesterol
+- Cholesterol levels
-- Fasting blood sugar
+- Fasting blood sugar level
-- Resting ECG
+- Resting electrocardiographic measurement
-- Maximum heart rate
+- Maximum heart rate achieved
-- Exercise-induced angina
+- Exercise induced angina
-- ST depression
+- ST depression induced by exercise relative to rest
-- Number of major vessels
+- Number of major vessels colored by fluoroscopy
 - Thalassemia

----

-## 🛠 Technologies Used
+Technologies Used

 - Python
 - Pandas